Fundamental limits to contrast reversal of survival probability correlations: Survival Probability in Practice: Bloch-sphere Ramsey Interferometry and Loschmidt Echo

 At the leading order, achieving $P = -1$ would force an almost-sure affine relation between the random functions $\Var_\psi(\hat{H}_1)$ and $\Var_\psi(\hat{H}_2)$: for all pure $\ket{\psi}$ and $a<0$,

 because the correlation $-1$ with nonzero variances occurs if and only if one variable is an affine and strictly decreasing function of the other.
-Here, it is clear that Eq.~(\ref{eq:bq-affine-var}) forces $b=0$ and $\hat{H}_2 = \alpha\hat{H}_1 + \beta\hat{\openone}$ with $\alpha^2=a$, so no such identity can hold with $a<0$ unless both variances vanish identically~\cite{Ozawa2006,Geher2024}.
-Hence, even in the infinitesimal-time limit a nonzero common-mode component remains and prevents $P$ from reaching $-1$.
+Such a (state-independent) strictly decreasing affine dependence between the variance functions over the entire projective space is a highly rigid requirement.
+In particular, any Hamiltonian-level affine relation $\hat{H}_2=\alpha\hat{H}_1 + \beta\hat{\mathds{1}}$ would yield $\mathrm{Var}_\psi(\hat{H}_2)=\alpha^2 \mathrm{Var}_\psi(\hat{H}_1)$ (nonnegative slope), whereas Eq.~(\ref{eq:bq-affine-var}) would require $a<0$; hence the short-time condition for $P=-1$ is incompatible with nontrivial Hermitian generators~\cite{Ozawa2006,Geher2024}.
+We emphasize that this short-time discussion is included as an illustrative consistency check; the rigorous exclusion of $P=-1$ is established independently in {\bf Theorem~\ref{thm:no-minus-one}}.
+Hence, even in the infinitesimal-time limit a nonzero shared (channel-symmetric) component remains and prevents $P$ from reaching $-1$.

 The readout design view implications from Sec.~\ref{sec:3} extend unchanged in spirit.
-Treating the survivals as features $(X_1, X_2)$ and forming the optimal linear contrast $C_\kappa = X_1 - \kappa X_2$ yields the same variance floor $\min_\kappa \Var(C_\kappa)=\Delta_1^2(1 - P^2)$ at $\kappa^\star=\Cov(X_1,X_2)/\Delta_2^2$, so the unattainability of $P=-1$ translates into an irreducible noise level in the differential channel.
-Across many-body Loschmidt echoes, the fundamental ceiling on ``anti-contrast'' is therefore imposed by \emph{unitary geometry}, not merely by pulse-area choices, and the sensible goal is to minimize the common-mode component while recognizing this unitary floor.
+Treating the survivals as features $(X_1, X_2)$ and forming the optimal linear contrast $C_\kappa = X_1 - \kappa X_2$ yields the same variance floor $\min_\kappa \Var(C_\kappa)=\Delta_1^2(1 - P^2)$ at $\kappa^\star=\Cov(X_1,X_2)/\Delta_2^2$, so the unattainability of $P=-1$ translates into an irreducible noise level in the difference channel.
+Across many-body Loschmidt echoes, the fundamental ceiling on ``anti-contrast'' is therefore imposed by \emph{unitary geometry}, not merely by pulse-area choices, and the sensible goal is to minimize the shared component between the two readouts while recognizing this unitary floor.
+Indeed, reaching $P=-1$ would require $\mathrm{Cov}(X_{\hat{U}_1}, X_{\hat{U}_2})^2=\mathrm{Var}(X_{\hat{U}_1}) \mathrm{Var}(X_{\hat{U}_2})$ (saturation of Cauchy--Schwarz), which by {\bf Theorem~\ref{thm:cs-pcc}} implies an affine dependence between the two survival-probability maps, ruled out for nontrivial unitaries by {\bf Theorem~\ref{thm:no-minus-one}}.